 How can I see when I’m scheduled for a class or driving lesson?

 All students registered for classroom or on-road training have an account in our student portal.
 At any time you can log in, and see what you have scheduled.
-To log-in from a computer, click here.
-To log-in from your phone, click here.
+To LOG IN CLICK HERE

 Does my child need their Learner’s Permit to start your program?